MarcusWolschon/osmeditor4android/documentation/docs/help/en/Simple actions.md

 Simple action mode replaces the [long click action](../en/Creating%20new%20objects.md) on the screen with a menu driven way of creating new objects.
 Long clicks are disabled as long as the mode is active.

 The mode can be toggled on and off via an item in the main menu.

 Tapping the large green floating button will show a menu.
 After you've select one of the items, you will be asked to tap the screen at the location where you want  to create the object, pan and zoom continues to work.

-The possible actions are:
+Available actions depend on the current active overall mode:

+## In Normal, Tag only, Indoor and C-Mode

 ### Add tagged node